 As noted above, many JD students take the Programme to help them in their existing careers or to enhance their skills; they have no intention of entering the legal profession.
 Most part-time students are professionals with qualifications.
-These include qualifications such as the Associate Anti Money Laundering Professional (AAMLP), Association of Chartered Certified Accountants (ACCA), Certified Anti-Money Laundering Specialist (CAMS), Certified Information Systems Auditor (CISA), Certified Information Systems Security Professional (CISSP), Certified Internal Auditor (CIA), Certified Public Accountant (CPA), Chartered Financial Analyst (CFA), Financial Risk Manager (FRM) -and Registered Pharmacist (RP).
+These include qualifications such as the Accredited General Mediator (HKIAC), Air Transport Pilot's License (ATPL), Associate of the Hong Kong Institute of Chartered Secretaries (HKICS), Associates of the Chartered Institute of Bankers (ACIB), Certified Hospitality Educator (CHE), Certified Public Accountant (CPA), Chartered Certified Accountant (CCA), Chartered Financial Analyst (CFA).

 Some students are members of professional bodies.
-These include memberships as Fellow of Hong Kong College of Community Medicine (FHKCCM), Fellow of the Faculty of Public Health (FFPH), Fellow of the Hong Kong Academy of Medicine (FHKAM), Member of the Chartered Institute of Building (MCIOB), Member of the Hong Kong Institute of Surveyors (MHKIS), Member of the Royal College of Surgeons of Edinburgh (MRCSEd), Member of the Royal Institute of Chartered Surveyors (MRICS); or registered professionals in various disciplines, for instance in medical and engineering.
-Some of our students are already in prominent management positions, such as VP, Assistant VP, Director, Managing Director, Associate Director and Senior Lecturer at companies/institutions such as Standard Perpetual Finance Group Limited, CCB International Capital Limited, Nixon Peabody CWL Law Firm, Trade Capital Finance Limited, The Chat Union Group, Goldin Group, Huarong International Financial Holding Limited, Searching C Company Limited, ICBC Asia, The University of Hong Kong and Hong Kong Baptist University.
+These include memberships as Fellow of the Chartered Institute of Arbitrators (FCIArb), Fellow of Life Management Institute (FLMI), Member of Royal Institute of Chartered Surveyors (MRICS), Member of the Hong Kong Institute of Surveyors (MHKIS), Member of the Hong Kong Institution of Engineers (MHKIE); or registered professionals in various disciplines, for instance in medical and social work.
+Some of our students are already in prominent management positions, such as Director and Lecturer at companies/institutions such as Hotel Icon, HAECO Hong Kong, Manulife (International) Limited, Emperio Gold and Silver Coins (Hong Kong) Limited and Caritas Institute of Higher Education.

 In 2017 the Faculty of Law and the CUHK Business School jointly introduced the BBA-JD Double Degree Programme.
-In 2019-20, the BBA-JD Programme admitted 23 students.
+In 2020-21, the BBA-JD Programme admitted 22 year one students.
 Students in the BBA-JD Programme must achieve a second upper class honours in their BBA to be eligible to enrol in the JD.
-The first intake (2017-18) will enrol in the JD in 2021.
-The Faculty will report the final number of BBA-JD students enrolled in the JD in 2021.